splincode/system-monitor/README.md

-### I. Analyzing the load on the system at the moment
+## Analyzing the load on the system at the moment

 CPU, Memory, Disk consumption analysis